omvatten/qdiv/docs/_build/html/_sources/Information and statistics.rst.txt

    stats.mantel(dis1, dis2, method='spearman', getOnlyStat=False, permutations=99)

-Carries out a mantel tests and return a list containing the test statistic and the p value.
+Carries out a mantel tests and returns a list containing the test statistic and the p value.

 *dis1* and *dis2* are two dissimilarity matrices.